 I have continued to track the progress of the vaccines.
-I was disappointed that Oxford compound had an adverse event and trial was temporarily suspended.
-It doesn’t mean that the Oxford compound is no longer a candidates, it does mean that safety protocols are being followed.
+I was disappointed that the Oxford compound had an adverse event and the trial was temporarily suspended.
+It doesn’t mean that the Oxford compound is no longer a candidate, it does mean that safety protocols are being followed.

 COVID19 continues to spread.
 It was clear from the literature I read back in January and February that COVID19 was going to be nasty.
 Over 190,000 Americans are dead.
 So many families are impacted.
 And yet we see people out in crowds not wearing masks.
 Are they volunteering to be candidates for Darwin Awards?
 The sad thing is that they will bring COVID19 home and infect others.
 What we do know, is that 40% of patients are asymptomatic and 50% of transmissions occur before symptoms appear.
 I guess I am fortunate in that only one close friend has come down will COVID19 and it was a mild case.
 I pray that COVID19 avoids more of my friends.

 Our Granddaughter continues to make each day a joy.
 I started taking baby American Sign Language classes with her and the rest of the family.
 Her ability to sign with us is just amazing.
 She has also discovered how to take a photo with my phone.
 Her selfies are awesome.
 I have included a sample.